 As a matter of fact, we kind of foretold this whole full face frenzy back in May of 2015 when we first started noticing the Tribord killing it in our Amazon referrals: http://snorkelstore.net/the-tribord-easybreath-is-catching-some-momentum/

-Two years ago we could not have written this post.
-There just wasn’t enough competition.
-Now, though, there are lots of full face snorkel masks on the market and they seem to be getting better and better.
-Don’t get me wrong, there’s not a lot that you can do with the design at this point that will make one stand out above the rest, but as far as reliability, seal, and style… The competition is getting a little more steep.
+The competition is getting a LOT more steep.
 There are now both big name Dive and Snorkel companies putting their names on these masks and new players who are distributing full face snorkel masks and trying to get in while the market is hot.
 Without further adieu…

 See below the chart for more